When dog crate training is properly implemented, you'll wonder why there is such a debate over the topic.

 Crates come in two basic designs, wire frame and plastic.
 If your puppies breed is a large dog species, purchasing the large wire-frame crate may be your best option.
 These products usually come with an inside wire divider so they're adaptable as your puppy grows.

-Choose a nice comfortable dog bed to place inside.
+*Place a towel over the top of a wire frame crate for more of a cave like feel*Choose a nice comfortable dog bed to place inside.
 We're not looking for a billowing cloud of puffiness.
 Keep it basic with about one to two inches of padding.
 The material should be a rugged washable fabric.
 Choose a fabric that your dog won't chew into shreds.

 Wide based food and water bowls can be placed inside to further let your puppy associate the crate environment as a home.